TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 You might have come across the concept of mocking modules.
 In React, when the component tree gets large, tests can become convoluted.
 Especially for components higher up the tree.
 That's why we mock child components.
 This is not something you'll come across often, nevertheless, it's beneficial to realize the concept in case you might need it in your own testing pursuits.

-Read [this](https://medium.com/@taylormclean15/jest-testing-mocking-child-components-to-make-your-unit-tests-more-concise-18691ef6a0c2).
-It extensively covers the "how" of mocking child components.
-(You might need to sign up to read)

 ### React Testing in the Real World

 If you're a logged in on this ([theodinproject.com](https://theodinproject.com)) website, you've probably come across the project submissions list under every project.
 Those components are written in React and tested with the React Testing Library.
 This'll be fun.
 Your task is simple: